HVDC Volgograd–Donbass: Volzhskaya converter station

-Mikhailovska converter station
+Mykhailivska converter station

-The converter station in Donbas area, the Mikhailovska converter station, is situated northeast of Pervomaisk, Luhansk Oblast at 48°39′13″N 38°33′56″E. Similarly to Volzhskaya converter station, each pole uses four series connected three-phase valve bridges, which form two series connected twelve pulse bridges.
+The converter station in Donbas area, the Mykhailivska converter station, is situated northeast of Pervomaisk, Luhansk Oblast at 48°39′13″N 38°33′56″E. Similarly to Volzhskaya converter station, each pole uses four series connected three-phase valve bridges, which form two series connected twelve pulse bridges.
 As at Volzhskaya converter station one mercury arc valve group was replaced in 1977 by a thyristor valve group.
-The valves of Mikhailovska converter station are connected through the converter transformers to the local 220 kV grid.
+The valves of Mykhailivska converter station are connected through the converter transformers to the local 220 kV grid.
 Unusually, the DC line crosses the whole AC switchyard of the substation before it enters the valve hall situated at the southern side of the station.
 The hall is 219 m long and has a 54 m long wing pointing in south-southwesterly direction.
 The Mikhailovskaya converter station has three harmonic filters, each with a reactive power of 132 MVA, which are situated 100 m northerly of the AC switchyard.